Tri-allate

 Tri-allate or triallate is a selective pre-emergent thiocarbamate herbicide, used to control wild oats and sundry grasses and broadleaf weeds, often co-applied with trifluralin, which is much weaker against wild oats than tri-allate.
 Residual control can be expected for 6 to 8 weeks.
-It is used in Australia, and the United States.
+It is used in Australia, India and the United States.
 It was first registered in 1961.

 In 2001, US agriculture used 2.3 e6lb annually.

 Tri-allate is a mitosis-inhibitor; its HRAC classification is Group J (Aus), Group K3 (global), Group 15 (numeric).
 Affected weeds are prevented from germinating, or their shoots will be swollen and bright green.

 Environmental behaviour

 Under very dry conditions, tri-allate can persist in soil for several months, and can damage field oats and sorghum.
 Degradation is dependent on soil microörganisms and moisture levels.
 Tri-allate is nontoxic to birds and bees, though it is very toxic to aquatic life.
 It doesn't bioaccumulate in plants, and has low mobility in soil.
 The aquatic toxicity is most potent against invertebrates and algae.
 The EPA says "the overall ecological risk associated with the use of triallate is low".

 The average soil half life is 82 days in "typical" conditions; it is also measured at 46 days, under "field" conditions.
 Similar half-life is seen in water sediment and in acidic (pH 9) solution.